aesara-devs/aesara/doc/extending/creating_a_c_op.rst

 =====================================

 This tutorial covers how to extend Aesara with an :class:`Op` that offers a C implementation.
-It does not cover :class:`Op`\s that run on a GPU but it does introduce many elements and concepts which are relevant for GPU :class:`Op`\s.
 This tutorial is aimed at individuals who already know how to extend Aesara (see tutorial :ref:`creating_an_op`) by adding a new :class:`Op` with a Python implementation and will only cover the additional knowledge required to also produce :class:`Op`\s with C implementations.

 Providing an Aesara :class:`Op` with a C implementation requires to interact with Python's C-API and Numpy's C-API.
 Thus, the first step of this tutorial is to